 This is not supported on all IP Phones.
 Currently only Snom and Yealink are supported for security reasons.
-The remote phonebook is protected.
+The remote phonebook is protected this way.

 - Make sure your phone mac-addresses are entered in Communication/Phones.
-The pbx will perform a security check on these to verify the device may access the phonebook.
+The pbx will perform a security check on these to verify the device is allowed to access the phonebook.

-If you’re using zero-touch provisioning handling of certificates and setting of the phonebook URL is fully automated.
+If you’re using zero-touch provisioning, handling of certificates and settings of the phonebook-URL is fully automated.
 Simply create a directory for your phone device vendor and reboot your phones.

 Phonebook url for manual configuration of a Yealink phone

-For manual configuration of the remote phonebook url in a yealink phone you would use
+For manual configuration of the remote phonebook-url in a yealink phone, use

 Phonebook url for manual configuration of a Snom phone